7RU7H/Standard-Model-Of-The-Universe/README.md

 	- Postdetirmination
 	-
 - Light is the resulting affect of Quantum and non-Quantum processes across all Time and Space in one universe observable as wave or particles depending on interactions made through time
-- Dark Matter and Energy are obserable by products
+- Dark Matter and Energy are observable by products
 - Limitation of weight in the universe is expressed as Neutron Stars and Black Holes
 	- Black holes are holes in the Universe because the Weight limits contradict limitations on the Universe
 	- Neutron Stars are fixed Quantum Temporal positions of mass that counter the universe imploding

+A cosmological constant of all past and future energy and matter in a extreme state..

 Dark Energy and Matter is phase of energy and matter possible in the extremes of space in temporal spectrum of possible states OR it is just the universe is just much bigger than current measurements.
 - https://www.nature.com/articles/s41550-024-02465-8 dark energy